User Guide

 - Tags all displayed contacts with the specified

-. - Will not add duplicate tags and will run successfully even if all displayed contacts already have the tag.
+TAG. - Will not add duplicate tags and will run successfully even if all displayed contacts already have the tag.

 - The tag must consist of letters and/or numbers without spaces e.g. programmer, CS2103T